The suggested categories are:

-From bigtimecrazy123 I have: anger, blue, dead, fire and Faun.
+From Lady Alambiel I have: amusement, emerald, adorable, water and Centaur.
 Here's the story I made from them.

 Disclaimer: Edmund and Peter Pevensie and all the characters and situations in the Chronicles of Narnia belong to C. S. Lewis and not to me.

 BELOW THE SURFACE

 I kept my eyes closed and pretended I didn't hear.